BalazsBanfi/Knights-Travails/README.md

 ## My process

+I chosed a different method, instead of working with nodes, queues and stacks, I store the {number of steps, path} in evry cgess field.
+In this case the end-field stores the results also.

 ### Built with

 - JavaScrip
-- Binary Search Tree
+- Multidimensional array for the chess fields
+- Store values in objects
 - Recursion

 ### Continued development

-I would like to be comfortable with responsive web design techniques, css grid, flexbox and JavaScript and want to perfect mobile-first method.
+I would like to be comfortable with JavaScript methods, responsive web design techniques, css grid, flexbox and JavaScript and want to perfect mobile-first method.

 ### Useful resources